solana-foundation/developer-content/CONTRIBUTING.md

 ### Headings

-Headings (i.e. standard HTML tags of h1, h2, h3, etc) can be added into content using standard markdown based headings.
+Headings (i.e. standard HTML tags of h1, h2, h3, etc) can be added to content using standard markdown-based headings.

 Example: